Climate Change Management

 Climate Risk Management

-Company has fully integrated the Task Force on Climate-related Financial Disclosures (TCFD) framework into its climate change management as shown in the Mapping Index for TCFD Alignment.
-Furthermore, PTTEP takes risks that may result from climate change into serious consideration, treating it as the Company's emerging risk.
+Company has fully integrated the Task Force on Climate-related Financial Disclosures (TCFD) framework into its climate change management as shown in the 2023 TCFD Disclosure Report.
+Furthermore, PTTEP incorporates risks that may result from climate change into serious consideration, treating it as the Company's emerging risk.
 In 2021, PTTEP reassessed risks with context-specific for timely improvement across all-new operation assets, upstream & downstream activities, and clients and for compliance with modified requirements both at national and international levels.
 Assessed climate change risks consist of physical risks and transition risks.
 Physical risks are related to direct impacts such as heat waves, heavy precipitates, tropical storms, drought and water-related risks.
 Transition risks are related to changes of risks of policy, legal, technology; market; and reputations.
 The assessment covers short-term risks (2020 - 2025), medium-term risks (2025 - 2035) and long-term risks (2035 - 2050).

 In the assessment of transition risks, 3 scenarios are applied: Stated Policies Scenario (SPS - previously known as “New Policies Scenario (NPS)”, the underlying assumptions and modelling methodology remain unchanged), Sustainable Development Scenario (SDS) and IPCC's 1.5°C scenario.
 The first two scenarios are in line with International Energy Agency (IEA)'s impact assessment guidance and the last with IPCC's guidance.
 The assessment results of corporate transition risks in all scenarios and all timeframe are ranked in between low to medium level.